 The fact that you can pick a short maturity term is another plus if you prefer to have some flexibility with your investments.
 A longer maturity term could yield a bigger return, but you can still earn some interest if you opt for a shorter term.

 The biggest downside of investing in T-bills is that you’re going to get a lower rate of return compared to other investments, such as certificates of deposit, money market mutual funds or stocks.
 If you’re looking to make some serious gains in your portfolio, T-bills aren’t going to cut it.

 Another potential issue for investors has to do with how T-bills are purchased.
 You have to bid on them through an auction process.
 Bidding can be competitive or non-competitive.
 With the former, you have to choose your discount rate and you might not be able to purchase the bills you want.

-Treasury bills won’t necessarily make you rich but they can be a good way to add some conservative investments to your portfolio.
+Treasury bills won’t necessarily make you rich.
+However, they can be a good way to add some conservative investments to your portfolio.
 If a lot of your cash is tied up in riskier bets like stocks or mutual funds, T-bills can balance things out.
 In addition, they don’t require any sort of long-term commitment.

 Tips for Investing Your Money

 - T-bills probably shouldn’t be the only thing you invest in.
 You should diversify your portfolio with things like stocks, bonds and exchange-traded funds (ETFs).
 To get a sense of how your investments should be divided up, use SmartAsset’s asset allocation calculator.